 - The fixed wireless provider must verify that it also employs battery backup to minimize any negative impact from power outages.

-- SDN dynamic intelligent routing, and advanced network monitoring ensure that the wireless route from the rooftop to the data center is even more reliable than terrestrial circuits.
+- SDN (Software Defined Network) dynamic intelligent routing, and advanced network monitoring ensure that the wireless route from the rooftop to the data center is even more reliable than terrestrial circuits.

 The cost of internet outages can be enormous, especially when you factor in revenue loss, productivity decrease, and damage to reputation.
 Fortunately, creating a more reliable solution that leverages true route diversity by combining a terrestrial wired link in the ground with a wireless link to the rooftop is now more affordable than ever.